urbullet/opensponsorship-dev-test/README.md

 ### Wrap up

-When you've finished the test let me know by email: nick@opensponsorship.com
+When you've finished the test let me know by email: ishveen@opensponsorship.com

 We will then schedule a short wrap up call to go over your results and the thinking you applied to this project.

 ### Hints

 * Be efficient!
-Please donâ€™t reinvent the wheel, use [generators](https://github.com/angular/angular-seed) and other tools when they speed up your process and get you to your end goal faster.
+Please don’t reinvent the wheel, use [generators](https://github.com/angular/angular-seed) and other tools when they speed up your process and get you to your end goal faster.